 When you import Red Hat Enterprise Linux (RHEL) VM images, you can use license portability for your RHEL instances.
 With license portability, you are responsible for maintaining the RHEL licenses for imported instances, which you can do using Red Hat Cloud Access.
 More information about Cloud Access subscriptions for Red Hat Enterprise Linux is available from Red Hat.
 Please contact Red Hat to verify your eligibility.

 Migrate your existing VM-based applications and workloads to Amazon EC2.
 Using VM Import, you can preserve the software and settings that you have configured in your existing VMs, while benefiting from running your applications and workloads in Amazon EC2.
-Once your applications and workloads have been imported, you can create AMIs from the instance, enabling you to run multiple instances from the same image, and you can create Snapshots to backup your data.
+Once your applications and workloads have been imported, you can run multiple instances from the same image, and you can create Snapshots to backup your data.
 You can use AMI and Snapshot copy to replicate your applications and workloads around the world.
 You can change the instance types that your applications and workloads use as their resource requirements change.
 You can use CloudWatch to monitor your applications and workloads after you have imported them.
 And you can take advantage of AutoScaling, Elastic Load Balancing, and all of the other Amazon Web Services to support your applications and workloads after you have migrated them to Amazon EC2.

 VM Import/Export is a feature of Amazon EC2 and is available at no additional charge, aside from normal Amazon EC2 service fees.
 Amazon S3 and EBS storage is utilized during the import and export process and is billed separately.